bradford415/ai-plays-snake/README.md

 This project was created to help me expand my knowledge of machine learning and reinforce what I learned in my [Creative Inquiry](https://github.com/CUFCTL).
 It also gave me a fun project to work on over winter break.

+### Current Project State
+AI learns to get passed the first few levels but then begins to back into itself.

 ## ** Not Finished **